Trimontium (Newstead): The Fort

 Phase 5 (c.140-158 AD): As the Roman presence pressed northwards and work began on the Antonine Wall (from 142 AD), the role of Trimontium changed.
 It was reduced in size with the building of a 2 m thick masonry wall through the main fort, though at the same time stone was used in the rebuilding.
 Manufacturing was becoming an important role for this newly purposed supply and logistics centre.
 Now behind the front line, it is believed that the civilian population attached to the fort may have numbered some 2–3,000.

 Phase 6 (c.160 AD): Around this time the previous construction of the subdividing wall was removed as Trimontium's role changed from supply and manufacture to a front line fort due in part to the abandonment of the Antonine Wall.
 Within the fort a long, narrow barrack block was constructed and evidence points to a large decrease in the civilian population surrounding the fort.

 Phase 7 (c.160-184 AD): As the civilian population surrounding and supporting the fort diminished further, the land that housed the annexes returned to a more natural state.
 The military presence reduced further, with the barrack block now housing the remaining soldiers and their families.
 The evidence points to the fort being deserted some time around 180 AD.
 It is unclear whether the remaining civilian population left at this time or remained, outside or even inside the fort.
 Evidence does point to the potential use of early 3rd and late 4th century coins in the area (coins have been found to the south and to the west of Newstead village).
 The local population may still have engaged in a Romanised trade and economic pattern of behaviour.

 Evidence from the site indicate the presence of a considerable cavalry contingent at Trimontium.
-The list of such archaeological finds is extensive and includes horse skeletons, multiple parts of horse tack or harnesses, outstanding decorated cavalry parade helmets and face masks that can be seen at NMS Edinburgh, and intriguingly the prospect of a gyrus, or training ring.
+The list of such archaeological finds is extensive and includes horse skeletons, multiple parts of horse tack or harnesses, outstanding decorated cavalry parade helmets and face masks that can be seen at the National Museum of Scotland in Edinburgh, and intriguingly the prospect of a gyrus, or training ring.

 During these phases of occupation, the population of the fort varied considerably, the permanent garrison level was probably around 1000 but this number would be complemented by the trades, manufacturers, craftsmen and families associated with the camp during the different phases of occupation.
 It has been estimated that the number could have risen to anywhere between 2000–5000.